-Claude Bruderlein is Adjunct Lecturer on Global Health and Senior Researcher at the Harvard Humanitarian Initiative and Adjunct Lecturer at the Harvard School of Public Health.
-He also holds a secondary appointment at the Harvard Kennedy School of Government, where he teaches strategic planning and humanitarian negotiation.
+Claude Bruderlein is Adjunct Lecturer on Global Health at the Harvard T. Chan School of Public Healthand and Senior Researcher at the Harvard Humanitarian Initiative.
+He also holds a secondary appointment at the Harvard Kennedy School of Government, where he teaches strategic planning and frontline negotiation.
 In his research, Mr. Bruderlein focuses particularly on the conduct of negotiation in complex and hostile environments.

 Since 2012, he is serving as Strategic Advisor to the President of the International Committee of the Red Cross (ICRC) in Geneva, focusing on strategic relationships, communities of practice and institutional development.
-He also serves as Senior Researcher at the Centre of Competence on Humanitarian Negotiation (CCHN), a joint endeavour of the ICRC, the World Food Program (WFP), the High Commissioner for Refugees (UNHCR), and Médecins- Sans-Frontières (Doctors-Without-Borders) (MSF).
+He also founded the Centre of Competence on Humanitarian Negotiation (CCHN), a joint endeavour of the ICRC, the World Food Program (WFP), the High Commissioner for Refugees (UNHCR), and Médecins- Sans-Frontières (Doctors-Without-Borders) (MSF).
 In 2010, he co-founded the International Association of Professionals in Humanitarian Assistance and Protection and serves as its first President of the Board until 2012.

 Before joining Harvard University, Mr. Bruderlein served as Special Adviser om Humanitarian Affairs to the UN Secretary General, focusing particularly on issues related to the negotiation of humanitarian access and the targeting of sanctions.
 He worked on negotiation of access in Afghanistan and North Korea.
 He also served as an independent expert to the UN Security Council on the humanitarian impact of sanctions in Sudan, Burundi, and Sierra Leone.
 He has previously worked with the International Committee of the Red Cross (ICRC) as a field delegate in Iran, Israel and the Occupied Territories, Saudi Arabia, Kuwait, and Yemen.

-Prof. Bruderlein teaches a Spring course on “Conducting Negotiation on the Frontlines” (MLD 234) cross-listed at the Harvard School of Public Health (GHP 243) during which students are exposed to frontlines negotiation practices in armed conflict, natural disasters, pandemics and other situations of social unrest.
+Prof. Bruderlein teaches a Spring course on “Conducting Negotiation on the Frontlines” (MLD 234) cross-listed at the Harvard School of Public Health (GHP 243) during which students are exposed to frontlines negotiation practices in diverse situations of social unrest.